MihaelaBr/MihaelaBr/README.md

-- 👋 Hi, I’m Mihaela, a Data Analyst | GIS Analyst striving to become Data Engineer.
+👋 Hi, I’m Mihaela, a Data Analyst | Data Engineer with a background in managing technical projects.
-- 👀 I’m interested in Data Analysis, Data Engineering and Data Science and my personal projects have a special focus on geospatial data.
+👀 I’m interested in Data Analytics, Data Engineering and Data Science.
+🌲 Some of my projects have a special focus on the environment, climate change and business but some are focused on personal interests like music and sports.
-- 🌱 My current target is improving my Python, Javascript and ETL skills.
+🌱 My current target is improving my Python programming skills, ETL and pipeline building skills.
-- ⚡ My strenghts are SQL, LookML and vizualisations in most of the BI (Business Intelligence) and GIS (Geographic Information Systems) tools.
+⚡ My strenghts are SQL, Databases, LookML and vizualisations in most of the BI 📊 (Business Intelligence) and GIS 🌐 (Geographic Information Systems) tools.

 <!---
 MihaelaBr/MihaelaBr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.